benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 There was 7-bit ASCII, which was okay but limited the number of characters available.
 With more bits came more character sets.
 As with most things without a standard, things get pretty messy.
 Consequently, the Unicode Consortium put together a reasonable standard that was backwards compatible with ASCII.
 Then, after some iterations, UTF-8 was created as an implementation of Unicode.

-I wanted to make sure I understood it in a little bit more low-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
+I wanted to look at character encoding in a lower-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
 It was pretty easy and looked something like this.

 ```lua
 -- Writes extended part of UTF-8 and original ASCII characters to file.
 UNCOMMENT TO CREATE THE FILE